You're the Voice: Charts

-World Liberty Concert
+Release history

+Alan Parsons and Chris Thompson versions

-Chris Thompson had joined Alan Parsons' band for his first solo album after the split of The Alan Parsons Project and was also one of the two frontmen on the ensuing tour, which was captured on the album Alan Parsons Live.
-For the US release of this album in 1995 (retitled The Very Best Live), the band added three new studio recordings, recorded in February 1995.
+Chris Thompson had joined Alan Parsons' band for his first solo album after the split of the Alan Parsons Project and was also one of the two frontmen on the ensuing tour, which was captured on the album Alan Parsons Live.
+For the US release of this album in 1995 (retitled The Very Best Live), the band added three new studio recordings recorded in February 1995.
 One of these was "You're the Voice", which marked the first time a version featuring the original songwriter had been released.
+Parsons produced the song.

-"You're the Voice" was then performed at the World Liberty Concert in May 1995 by The Alan Parsons Band, Chris Thompson and Metropole Orkest.
+"You're the Voice" was then performed at the World Liberty Concert in May 1995 by the Alan Parsons Band, Thompson and Metropole Orkest.
 The only official release associated with the concert was a single featuring a radio edit of the live version (faded out after four minutes).
-The B-side was a live recording of "White Dawn", which was performed by the Metropole Orkest and Gelders Opera and Operetta Gezelschap (GOOG) choir.
+The B-side was a live recording of "White Dawn", which was performed by Metropole Orkest and the Gelders Opera and Operetta Gezelschap (GOOG) choir.
 The song was arranged by Andrew Powell and conducted by Dick Bakker.
 During the performance of "White Dawn", a battle was simulated that included gunfire, which can be heard around the middle of the recording.
 This track has not been issued on any other release.